wasiejen/Free-Snap-Tap/README.md

 - Download the executable from the actual [releases](https://github.com/wasiejen/Free-Snap-Tap/releases).
 - Start via `free_snap_tap.exe` or the provided bat(ch) file and a Command Line Interface will open with further explanations.
-- to costumize the start with many options see `# Comfiguration`.
+- to customize the start with many options see `# Configuration`.
 Example batch file can also be found there.
 - To start from the menu hit [Enter].
 - Have fun. :-)

 ### AntiVir False Positives
-- The exe is offered to simplify the usage, it may get a false positive from some antivirus tools and be detected as a trojan.
+- The exe is offered to simplify the usage, it may get a false positive from some antivirus tools and be detected as a Trojan.
 The reason for that seems to be the packaging as an executable that triggers these antivirus software and leads to false positives.
 See Discussion #12.
-  - Option 1: if recognised as trojan - whitelist it in your antivir.
+  - Option 1: if recognized as Trojan - whitelist it in your antivir.
   - Option 2: instead use the py file - See `# Installation` for more info

 ## Installation